UpstreamInno/guardian_client/README.md

 # Criticisms:
 People will spoof it.
 * You must be registered.
-This limits spoofing.
+This limits some amount of spoofing.
 * Your entire time-location track is uploaded when you report you are infected.
 * Your time-location track is encrypted and must be believable.
 * Moderation could limit spoofs